ALEX-JX17/Rails7BlogTuto/README.md

             ./bin/importmap pin bootstrap

         This pins (installs) the JavaScript packages “bootstrap” and “@popperjs/core” to your project.
-To use them in our app, we need to import the into our application.js JavaScript file.
-So open the file app/assets/javascript/application.js  (Attention: Not the file app/assets/javascript/controllers/application.js )and append the following two lines at the end:
+To use them in our app, we need to import them into our application.js JavaScript file.
+So open the file app/javascript/application.js  (Attention: Not the file app/javascript/controllers/application.js )and append the following two lines at the end:

             import "@popperjs/core"
             import "bootstrap"

         Now all the Bootstrap JavaScript stuff should be working.
-We will see that later when showing the modal dialog.

         And that's all